cisco/cisco-network-puppet-module/README.md

 #### Parameters

 ###### `ensure`
-Determine whether the interface config should be present or not.
+Determine whether the neighbor address family config should be present or not.
 Valid values are 'present' and 'absent'.

 ##### `asn`
 BGP autonomous system number.
 Required.
 Valid values are String, Integer in ASPLAIN or